Franklindot04/python-background-job-microservice/README.md

 A small but production-style background job processing system built with **FastAPI**, **Redis**, **RQ**, and **Docker Compose**.

-It exposes a simple HTTP API where clients can enqueue jobs, check their status and retrieve results—while the actual work is processed asynchronously by a background worker.
+It exposes a simple HTTP API where clients can enqueue jobs, check their status and retrieve results,while the actual work is processed asynchronously by a background worker.

 ## 1. Overview